 Wigs are a fantastic extension type because nowadays they are created to look like real hair.
 A lot of wigs mimic the look of real hair, and they even feel like real hair.
 Also, wigs can be styled without too much hassle.
 For someone that is active or trying to be active, I suggest leaving the wig off during your activity.
 If that’s not something you feel like you can do, then leave the wig on but wear a scarf over it during your exercise.
 The great thing about wigs is that they can be styled how you wish.
 Usually, depending on the kind of wig you’ve purchased you can put your wig in a low ponytail to keep the hair from sticking to your neck while you sweat.
 My favorite wig styles are a curly, wavy

-, and straight.
+.
 Curly is excellent for post-gym styles because it won’t look terrible and can be held away from the face with a bandana.
 Wavy wigs have a great flow to them and can be braided up into French braids

 for a cute post-gym look.
 Straight wigs are probably the toughest to style after the gym, but my favorite go-to style is two cute pigtails.
 Again, wigs are the best post-gym extension type if you don’t wear the wig during your activity.
 If you do, they can still be great, but you risk getting sweat all over the hair.
 At least, with wigs, you can take it off, style it, and put it back on again.